kuwingfung/kuwingfung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first-year PhD student in Computer Science at the Faculty of Mathematics, University of Waterloo, where I’m fortunate to be advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).
+I’m a first-year PhD student in Computer Science at the University of Waterloo, Faculty of Mathematics, where I’m fortunate to be advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).

 My research lies at the intersection of generative AI, visual content creation, and model interpretability.
-I’m particularly focused on advancing controllable generation and editing of visual media (image, video, and beyond), and on evaluating and improving the interpretability of generative models.
+I’m particularly interested in making visual generation and editing (images, videos, and beyond) more controllable, interpretable, and usable in creative applications.

-At the core of my research is a simple but ambitious goal:
+At the heart of my work is a simple but ambitious goal:

-> Make visuals fully controllable and extend this control beyond visuals.
+> Make visuals fully controllable, across whatever applications I care about.

 My work covers:

 - Generative AI
-- Controllable Generation / Editing (Image, Video, and more)
+- Controllable Editing and Generation (Image, Video, and more)
-- Multi Modalities (Visuals + X)
+- Multimodal Agentic Systems  (Visuals + X)
-- Interpretability (by all means)
+- Interpretability (e.g. Explanation)
-- Creative applications in Entertainment and Education
+- Creative AI Applications in Entertainment and Education